vmpartner/bitmex/README.md

-!
-Please give a star if the project was useful to you

 # Bitmex API
 Packages for work with bitmex rest and websocket API on golang.
 Target of this packages make easy access to bitmex API including testnet platform.

-Packages covered tests.

-In rest package implemented basic must have methods, you can easy add needed method by extending rest package.
-Autocomplete working based on swagger bitmex package.
-Please contribute if you will add new methods.

 ## Usage